 - durable medical equipment like wheelchairs, walkers, and oxygen equipment

-- emergency room services
+- emergency room care

 - kidney dialysis